 Ms. Johnson assists with gathering and administering documentation for Judicial Affairs cases.
 She serves as the division resource for student conduct issues and confidential request from external agencies.

 She is also responsible for the maintenance and coordination of the calendars for both the Vice President and the Judicial Affairs Coordinator/Special Assistant to the Vice President of Student Affairs.

-Trish, who is the proud mother of a son Devin, will be enrolling at BSU in fall 2016 to continue her pursuit of a Bachelor's of Science degree in Psychology.
+Trish, who is the proud mother of a son Devin, will be enrolling at BSU in spring 2017 to continue her pursuit of a Bachelor's of Science degree in Psychology.